 Items from other library systems:

 Holds not picked up:

 You will receive overdue notifications by phone, e-mail, or postal mail.
-Overdue payments can be made at any Library branch, by phone, or online.
+Overdue payments can be made at any Library, by phone or online.
 If you have $10.00 or more in overdue fees, you will not be able to borrow or place holds on Library items until the fees are paid.

-If you lose an item you have borrowed, you will be charged the cost of the item and a processing fee.
+If you lose an item you will be charged the cost of the item and a processing fee.

 Lost and Stolen Cards

 Report a lost or stolen card to the Library at 403-260-2608.

 The ME Card allows you to check out items from other participating Alberta public libraries.
 Complete the online web form at melibraries.ca to create an account with the participating libraries of your choice., then use your Calgary Public Library card there too!
 All items borrowed at participating libraries can be returned to any ME library.

 The Alberta Library Card (TAL)